 In our philosophy, the creation and maintained support of the nation and its society is essential in sustaining the vitality of the culture.
 A culture, if healthy and existing in harmony with nature, presupposes its own existence going into the future; cultivating, building, and supporting New Zealand-made products and the companies that produce them is something each and every one of us can do to help our people to prosper.
 This is what we want for our people and our country.
 There is strength in unity.
 Helping your community and nation as you would your immediate family creates a support structure around you.
 Every person plays a role in group cohesion and by supporting local manufacturers and businesses you help to create the structure that is essential to group success.
-Support your brothers and sister and you will help yourself.
+Support your brothers and sisters and you will help yourself.

 New Zealand’s clothing and footwear manufacturing has largely moved offshore since the 1980s.
 Liberalisation of global trade, with its removal of tariffs, Labour’s 2008 Free Trade Agreement with China, and demand for ever cheaper clothing and footwear has left the remnants of New Zealand’s fashion industry to focus more on design and business operation than on manufacturing.
 Featured below is an ever-growing list of brands that are perhaps most beneficial to support, where possible, to help ensure you consume products and services from New Zealand.
 As can be expected in a country like New Zealand, where a reasonable price is paid to those people who produce fair work, the price of products and services is, by extension, going to increase in order to compete with foreign manufacturers who pay their workers minimally in comparison to what our people are paid.
 To combat this rivalry, every person must support local — reducing demand for imported products — in order to alienate foreign manufacturers whose products are imported into New Zealand.
 This will encourage a thriving and self-reliant manufacturing industry here in our home.
 Additionally, if our society was able to reduce its reliance on the importation of goods, we would not only have the opportunity to reduce harmful emissions into the atmosphere but curtail noise as well as visual pollutants as they relate to the transport of imported products.